Creating an LDAP gateway provisioning connection

 -

-A gateway that makes outbound websocket connections to specific websocket endpoints.
+You have an LDAP gateway that makes outbound WebSocket connections to specific WebSocket endpoints.
 Learn more in Before configuring an LDAP gateway.

 -

-A gateway that’s able to establish an outbound connection to auth.pingone.com and api.pingone.com (or the equivalent URLs for your region).
+You have an LDAP gateway that’s able to establish an outbound connection to auth.pingone.com and api.pingone.com or the equivalent URLs for your region.
 Learn more in PingOne URLs by geographic region.

 -

-Established secure websocket connections on those relevant endpoints.
+You’ve established secure WebSocket connections on those relevant endpoints.

 Steps